goonoo/infinite-swipe/README.md

 How it works
 ------------
-N times larger than the size specified quality stage show is the stage of UI (n consisting page) Position the target.
-Target of the position is adjusted according to the user's swipe motion.

 Place target at stage that shows UI.
 If target has N pages, target should be N times than stage.